Barrometer/EIE2-MIPS-Simulator/README.md

 For DT:

-The project as current has a working input for binaries, working RAM and ROM, will recgonize the difference between r,i,j type instructions and execute addu, and, and or type instructions.
+The project as current has a working input for binaries, working RAM and ROM, will recgonize the difference between r,i,j type instructions and execute addu, and, xor, SLTU and or type instructions.
 There is no way of loading intermediate in - to test that these works you will have to hard set registers
-There are several .hpp files currently with minimal code in them, the interesting files are simulator.cpp and r_type.cpp
+There are several .hpp files currently with minimal code in them, the interesting files are simulator.cpp and r_type.cpp.
+The files are currently launched through the cpp file and We have not been able to intergrate it with the makefile.
+It currently works by only using the simulator.cpp file